voytas75/Courses/courses/PowerShell_NET_Class_Environment.md

 #### Retrieving network information and status: Learn how to retrieve IP addresses, DNS information, and network adapter configurations using the "Environment" class

-Welcome to the twelfth part of our first lesson on PowerShell and the .NET Environment class!
 In this part, we'll dive into how you can utilize the "Environment" class to retrieve various network-related information and status details.
 You'll learn how to retrieve IP addresses, DNS information, and network adapter configurations using PowerShell.

 ##### Retrieving Network Information